This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Under Plan Colombia, significant U.S. funding, technical assistance, and equipment support was provided to Colombian-led counternarcotics programs for drug eradication and interdiction.
 The Plan expired in 2012, but American support remains critical to Colombia’s Armed Forces, which today mostly comes from the U.S. State Department’s Bureau of International Narcotics and Law Enforcement (INL).

-Through the Foreign Military Sales Trust Fund, the U.S. Department of Defense provides equipment and training to the Colombian military and police through military assistance programs.
-Other sources of funding include the U.S. State Department and programs that it administers, such as the INL program.
+Through the Foreign Military Sales Trust Fund, the U.S. Department of Defense provides equipment and training to the Colombian Military and Police through military assistance programs.
+Other sources of funding include the U.S. State Department and programs that it administers, such as INL programs.
 INL has been the main source of funding for equipment acquisition in Colombia since 1990 through private military consulting firms.
 These firms operate through an open market competitive bidding system, mainly focused on supporting the National Police for drug eradication/interdiction operations.

-The Colombian Congress approved Law 80 in 1993, under which preferential treatment is given to goods and services for security and national defense made in Colombia by local manufacturers over goods made by foreign manufacturers.
-However, under Chapter Nine of the National Treatment Caveat of the U.S.-Colombia Trade Promotion Agreement (TPA), U.S. companies are to be treated as locals when they participate in public bids, eliminating the disadvantage they used to face prior to implementation of the TPA.
+The Colombian Congress approved Law 80 in 1993, under which preferential treatment is given to Colombian-made goods and services for security and national defense over foreign-made products.
+Under Chapter Nine of the National Treatment Caveat of the U.S.-Colombia Trade Promotion Agreement (CTPA), U.S. companies are to be treated as locals when they participate in public bids, eliminating the disadvantage they used to face prior to implementation of the CTPA.
 Typically, some non-sensitive equipment may be procured through Colombia Compra Eficiente, but most sensitive hardware, which is the majority of purchases, is acquired through private invitations, a process that is not always transparent or easily understood by many foreign companies.
-American companies should inform the U.S. Commercial Service of Embassy Bogotá of their intentions to bid on a Request for Proposal and, if appropriate, apply for formal Advocacy through the U.S. Department of Commerce.

-The United States continues to enjoy a privileged relationship with Colombia for military equipment acquisitions.
-However, competitors from France, Germany, Russia, Canada, Brazil, Israel, New Zealand, and the United Kingdom are also important players and are increasingly gaining market share.
-The Colombian military tends to use standardized equipment and values relationships, quality, warranties, interoperability, and familiarity with the equipment.
-According to official estimates, the U.S. import market share in 2021 represented 30,7 percent of Colombia’s total imports of military equipment (42,8% more than in 2020), France has 52 percent and Germany has seven percent.
+The United States continues to enjoy a privileged relationship with Colombia for military equipment acquisitions; however, competitors from France, Germany, Brazil, Canada, Israel, México, and the United Kingdom are also important players and are increasingly gaining market share.
+The Colombian Military tends to use standardized equipment and values relationships, quality, warranties, interoperability, and familiarity with the equipment.
+According to official estimates, the U.S. import market share in 2022 represented 27.6 percent of Colombia’s total imports of military equipment.

 Leading Sub-Sectors and Opportunities

 Colombia continues to be a defense equipment importer via state-owned entities; INDUMIL (arms, ammo, explosives), CIAC (aviation), CODALTEC (technology), and COTECMAR (naval).
-These entities can be key partners for U.S. companies that are willing to do technology transfers.
+These entities can be key partners for U.S. companies that are willing to do technology transfers as their new policy is to improve their capabilities and become an exporter to the region; however, Colombia will maintain a large defense trade deficit for the foreseeable future given the highly underdeveloped nature of its local defense sector.

-Like other armed forces, Colombia continues to upgrade equipment in all branches of the military, making it an attractive market for a variety of products and services:
+Like other armed forces, Colombia continues to upgrade equipment across its service branches, making it an attractive market for a variety of products and services:

-- Acquisition and upgrade of aerospace capabilities, SIGINT, and COMINT from space (Colombia signed the Artemis Accords with NASA for space cooperation)
+- Acquisition and upgrade of aerospace capabilities, SIGINT, and COMINT from space (Colombia signed the Artemis Accords with NASA for space cooperation in 2022)

 - Technology transfers, data center services, COC, software, and hardware, cybersecurity